-What Can a Handyman Do in Ashley in Ashley County, Arkansas?
+What Can a Handyman Do Without a License in Ashley in Ashley County, Arkansas?

 In Arkansas, most “handyman” work is legal without a state contractor license only when the total job is small enough to fall under the state’s contractor licensing threshold; once you cross the threshold, you must be licensed by the Arkansas Contractors Licensing Board (commercial) and/or registered by the Residential Contractors Committee (residential).
 Separate state trade licenses (electrical, plumbing, HVAC/refrigeration, gas) are required regardless of the contractor threshold, and permits may still be required locally even when you are exempt from state contractor licensing.